spachava753/rollout/SPEC.md

 n_concurrent_trials: 4 # number of concurrent trials
 timeout_multiplier: 1.0 # allows you to globally scale the timeout durations for various operations within a job.
 Useful if running older hardware, and need to increase timeouts specified for a task, agent execution, or verifier execution
 log_level: error # log level for rollout
+instruction_path: /tmp/instruction.md # path where instruction.md is copied in the container; $ROLLOUT_TASK_INSTRUCTION will contain this path
 environment:
   type: "docker" # or k8s, or modal, etc.
   force_build: false # force a rebuild of an environment